CoinFabrik/on-ink-integration-tests/test-cases/block-number/README.md

 ## Result

-The `get_block_number` function provides essential functionality for smart contracts that need to be aware of or operate based on the current block number.
+The `block_number` function provides essential functionality for smart contracts that need to be aware of or operate based on the current block number.
 This functionality is correctly implemented in bot integration and end-to-end environments.